terascope/teraslice/docs/packages/data-mate/data-frame.md

 }

 /**
- * A append-only typed Array class with a constrained API *
+ * An immutable typed Array class with a constrained API.
+ *
  * @note null/undefined values are treated the same
 */